lomcaitlin/cst438_s21_proj03_groupa/README.md

 # Wired Gamble
 ## Goal of the project
-- this is basically the description from the proposal
+- The goal of Wired Gamble is to allow users to gamble on games using in-app coins.
 ## Team
 - Breanna Holloman [(BreAmazinn)](https://github.com/BreAmazinn)
 - Garrett Slone [(garrettbslone)](https://github.com/garrettbslone)